evonide/patextra/README.md

 # Patextra
-Patextra is an extension to Joern that improves the vulnerability extrapolation method and focuses on utilizing security patches for this purpose.
+Patextra is an extension of Joern that improves the vulnerability extrapolation method and further focuses on utilizing security patches for this purpose.

  - [Joern] - Graph-based source code analysis framework